 Twenty years ago, scientists embarked on a groundbreaking project to develop the Dietary Inflammatory Index (DII).
 This innovative tool was designed to categorize foods, nutrients, and compounds based on their anti-inflammatory or pro-inflammatory properties.
 The DII has since been constantly updated to reflect the latest research findings, providing individuals with a score that reflects the overall inflammatory potential of their diet.

 In response to the DII’s findings, three recipes were created to showcase the anti-inflammatory potential of various foods.
 The first recipe features a pesto sauce packed with leafy greens, nuts, and other anti-inflammatory ingredients.
-Each of these ingredients contains its own unique array of active compounds.
-And the implications are clear: eating diverse range of anti-inflammatory foods is: essential for optimal health.
+Each of these ingredients contains its own unique array of active compounds, and the implications are clear: eating a diverse range of anti-inflammatory foods is essential for optimal health.

 Image